Amsterdam/dso-api/dev-docs/source/auth.rst

 When no permission is given, the object evaluates to ``False`` in boolean comparisons (e.g. ``if permission``).

 The :class:`~schematools.types.Permission` object provides a ``level``, ``sub_value`` and ``transform_function()``
-for fine granted access levels, such as only viewing a field as encoded or only it's first 3 letters.
+for fine-grained access levels, such as only viewing a field as encoded or only its first three letters.

 WFS Logic
 ~~~~~~~~~